taicheetah/mydictionary/README.md

 ## What did I learn from the application?
 - Managing Time Zones
 - Managing Pagination
-- Managing Entity relationships
+- Managing Entity relationships using JPA
 - Managing BootStrap
 - How to change specific properties like datasource url depending on environment
 - How to use container-based cloud Platform as a Service like Heroku

 ## Built with